remykarem/remykarem/README.md

 Oh hey didn't see you there.
-Here are some of my projects, some of which are WIPs.
+Here are some of my projects.

 ## Utilities
 * [hourglass](https://github.com/remykarem/hourglass) Easy way to manipulate datetime